 Seattle University offers several programs that were created and/or modified specifically to encourage SU community members to use alternative transportation.
 The University's CTR program has been recognized by King County Metro as a Diamond Award Winner for its strong contribution to commute trip reduction.

 The university offers a few incentives to employees who are registered bicyclist.
-These benefits include a secure commuter bike storage, access to shower and locker space, as well as a set of complimentary parking cards, which allow for five (5) days of free campus parking per month.
+These benefits include a secure commuter bike storage, access to shower and locker space, as well as 5 days of parking per month for $15 per quarter.
 Click here for more information.

 Employees pay $11.58/month for a university-subsidized ORCA Transit Pass.
 This pass includes bus and train travel across four counties, van pools and van sharing subsidies and an emergency taxi ride home if needed.
 ORCA Transit Pass holders also receive a complementary parking card for up to five days of parking each month.
 A 72% subsidy is offered to employees using walk-on ferry service.
 Car ferry service is not eligible for subsidy.